 "Vision for the future: the State of Finland is at the leading edge in new ways of working and new work environments."

-The turnover of Senate Properties' rental business totalled EUR 599.0 million.
-This represents a decrease of 4% on the turnover for 2015.
-In 2016, Senate Properties invested EUR 258 million, in premises, and completed real estate asset sales of EUR 201 million.
+The turnover of Senate Properties' rental business totalled EUR 602,6 million.
+In 2017, Senate Properties invested EUR 230,8 million, in premises, and completed real estate asset sales of EUR 169,8 million.